Binning Wood SoSOL

 - Mixed woodland which is notable for three large circular clearings.
 These clearings have up to 13 paths leading out of them and will challenge your navigation

-- Binning Wood has suffered in the past from being overgrown with rhododendrons but there has been much clearing in recent years leading to areas which are very open and runnable
+- Binning Wood has suffered in the past from being overgrown with rhododendrons but there has been much clearing in recent years expanding those areas which are open and runnable

 - An area at north of the map is a green burial site – the Binning Memorial Wood.
 This area is marked on all maps as out of bounds to orienteers.

-The area is very well used by the general public including dog walkers and families.
+The area is very well used by the general public including dog walkers, families and horse riders.
 Please respect their right to be there at the same time as you are orienteering.

 Parking: